Cypre55/Library-Information-System/MD Files/Unit-Testing (1).md

   ###### Scenarios

-  * Librarian wants to add a new Member, Library Clerk wants to process Return
+  * Librarian wants to add a new Member
+  * Existing Member wants to Login,Library Clerk wants to process Return
-  * Existing Member wants to Login
+  * Invalid Member wants to Login, Library Clerk wants to process Return for Invalid Member

 * ##### Test CanIssue()